1972 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The Auction Record Chart documents the historical sale prices of this variety across different grades, providing insight into market recognition for specimens at various levels.
+The Auction Record Chart documents the historical sale prices of this variety across different grades.

 | Date | Platform | Price | Grade |